kcarter86/OSINT-Portfolio/README.md

 ## Phase 2: Resolving Regional Identity Conflicts ("The Cross-Reference Split")
 A geographic filter applied to public registries returned an immediate bottleneck: multiple individuals named "John Doe" operating concurrently within the target metropolitan footprint.
 To prevent compliance violations and ensure data integrity, a rigorous subject deconfliction process was executed:

 1. **Profile Isolation:** Public social data logs were audited.
 The target entrepreneur's profile confirmed a localized high school education baseline.
-Concurrently, a prominent professional profile surfaced for a separate "John Doe" in the area serving as a senior corporate cybersecurity engineer at a **Major AI Technology Firm**, with a prior background at a **Global Cyber Security Consult**.
+Concurrently, a prominent professional profile surfaced for a separate "John Doe" in the area serving as a senior corporate cybersecurity engineer at a **Major Technology Firm**, with a prior background at a **Global Cyber Security Consult**.
 2. **Asset Cross-Reference:** Real estate aggregate engines were utilized to audit a premium urban property address (**Address A**) linked by automated consumer data brokers to the target name.
 Current market-rate leases for the complex were verified at a premium tier, aligning with a high-earning corporate technology trajectory rather than a defunct boutique startup operator.
 3. **The Automotive Lock:** Utilizing a public consumer insurance quote engine, an automotive asset check was run against the subject data parameters, revealing an active link to a **specific mid-sized sedan model**.
 Google Maps Street View imaging was deployed to audit the exterior of Address A, capturing the exact matching vehicle model parked on-site.